Gibbula tantilla

 Gibbula tantilla is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

-In 1991 Smriglio, Mariottini & Gravina, designated a lectotype and figure.
+In 1991, Smriglio, Mariottini & Gravina, designated a lectotype and figure.
 They recognized Gibbula tantilla as a valid species, but considered it as possibly extinct.

 Description

-The shell is similar to the shell of Gibbula racketti.
+The shell is similar to the shell of the species Gibbula racketti.
 It contains six tumid whorls.
 The aperture is subquadrate.
 The base of the shell is rounded.
 The umbilicus is reduced to a small hole.

 Distribution

-This species occurs in the Mediterranean Sea off Sicily.
+This species occurs in the Mediterranean Sea off the island of Sicily, Italy.